DataDog/ansible-datadog-callback/README.md

 Alternatively you can use the hostvars of the host ansible is being run from (preferably in the vault file):
 ```
 datadog_api_key: <your-api-key>

+# Optionally to send data to Datadog EU add the following setting
+datadog_site: datadoghq.eu

+# Optionally to send data to a custom URL add the following setting
+datadog_url: <custom URL>
 ```

 3. Be sure to whitelist the plugin in your ansible.cfg